-The Trust accounted for the convertible debentures as a financial instrument in accordance with section 3861 of the CICA handbook, Financial Instrument - Presentation and Disclosure.
+The Trust accounts for its convertible debenture as a financial instrument in accordance with section 3861 of the CICA handbook, Financial Instrument - Presentation and Disclosure.
 CICA 3861 requires financial instruments that consist of both elements of debt and equity be accounted for in accordance with the substance of the contractual arrangement on initial recognition.
-Therefore, as a result of the conversion feature of the debentures, the convertible instrument has been segregated between debt and equity based on the fair value of the debt component.
-The difference between the estimated fair value of the debts at issuance and the face amount (net of incurred costs) is \$6,912,408 and is reflected as "Equity portion of convertible debt" in unitholders' equity.
-This discount is being amortized to earnings as financing costs over the term of the debentures.
+Therefore, as a result of the conversion feature of the debenture, the convertible instrument has been segregated between debt and equity based on the fair value of the debt component.
+The difference between the estimated fair value of the debt at issuance and the face amount (net of incurred costs) is \$6,912,408 and is reflected as "Equity portion of convertible debt" in unitholders' equity.
+This discount is being amortized to earnings as financing costs over the term of the debenture.
 In addition, the Trust incurred costs of \$1,451,478 in connection with issuing the convertible debt.
 Of these costs, \$1,050,438 has been allocated to the liability component and \$401,040 has been allocated to the equity component.
-The discount on the debts results in a weighted average effective interest rate of 15.5%.
+The discount on the debt results in a weighted average effective interest rate of 16.7%.

-General and Administrative Costs ("G&A")
+GENERAL AND ADMINISTRATIVE COSTS ("G&A")

-G&A costs for the 3 months ended June 30, 2010 amounting to \$1.0 million or 11.4% of revenue compared to \$1.6 million or 18.5% of revenue for the 3 months ended June 30, 2009.
+G&A costs for the 3 months ended September 30, 2010 amounting to \$0.7 million or 8.2% of revenue compared to \$3.8 million or 45.0% of revenue for the 3 months ended September 30, 2009.
+The prior year period included a charge of \$3.1 million for costs related to a strategic review process.

-G&A costs include such items as wages and incentive payments, employee benefits, investor relations, transfer agent listing and filing fees and legal and audit fees as well as one-time costs associated with changes being made to transition to a new Finance and Administration team.
+G&A costs include such items as salaries and incentive payments, employee benefits, investor relations, transfer agent listing and filing fees, legal, tax, audit and other professional fees.
+For the quarter ended September 30, 2010, the Trust incurred an additional \$0.2 million in one-time costs associated with transition of the Finance and Administration team and incremental professional fees for the conversion to IFRS

 Management is focused on continuing to drive these costs down and to stabilize G&A by the end of the fiscal year.